BBB lists top six coronavirus scams

 These scams will evolve as the pandemic crisis continues sometimes mimicking one scam for another:

-• Think twice.
-If you receive an unsolicited text or email from someone you don’t know asking you to click on a link, don’t.
+• Think twice before you click.
+If you receive an unsolicited text or email from someone you don’t know asking you to click on a link, don’t do it.

 In a reported recent scam, consumers received SMS messages saying a mandatory online coronavirus test was necessary, one they could complete by clicking a link.
 Scammers are using links and attachments like these that will download malware onto your electronic devices and steal personal information.